 Ofsted has confirmed that it is only acceptable to have one member of staff on duty if the setting is still able to meet all the safeguarding and welfare requirements of the Early Years Register (and also the Childcare Register, if applicable).
 For example:

-- You must meet the correct staff:child ratios; in other words there can be no more than 30 children present (or no more than eight if they are younger than Reception age).
+- You must meet the correct staff:child ratios; in other words there can be no more than 30 children present (or no more than eight if they are younger than Reception age but aged 3 or over).

 - If children younger than Reception age are present, the member of staff must have a 'full and relevant' Level 3 qualification.